How to Fix a Leaky Faucet: Step-by-Step DIY Repair Guide

 Faucets come in various styles, and each type may experience different types of leaks.
 Here are the most common bathroom faucet leaks you might encounter:

-• Dripping From the Spout: This is the most common type of faucet leak and is often caused by a worn-out washer or cartridge.
+• Dripping From the Spout: Usually caused by a worn-out washer or cartridge.

-• Leaking Around the Base: Water leaking from the base of the faucet typically indicates a problem with the O-ring or gasket.
+• Leaking Around the Base: Indicates a problem with the O-ring or gasket.

-• Leaking From the Handle: A leak around the faucet handle can be due to a faulty valve stem or a damaged cartridge.
+• Leaking From the Handle: May be due to a damaged valve stem or cartridge.

-• Spraying or Splashing: If your faucet is causing water to spray or splash unevenly, it might be due to a clogged aerator.
+• Spraying or Splashing: Often due to a clogged aerator.

 Tools You'll Need